 Keeping Bugs, Critters, and Other Wildlife Away

 Yes, there will be bugs and critters at your campsite!
 It’s part of the fun and connecting with nature.
-We still want to keep our distance, though, for our protection and theirs.
+We still want to keep our distance for our protection and theirs.

 - Don’t leave food or trash out.
 Keep food secured in containers and preferably in the car when not using them.
 Never keep food in your tent.

-- Zip up the tent doors, placing the zipper pulls at the top of the door, so unwanted guests don’t make their way in through a little gap in the tent door.
+- Zip up the tent doors, placing the zipper pulls at the top of the door to keep unwanted guests from making their way in through a little gap in the tent door.

 - Mosquitoes can make a camping trip miserable.
 Have bug spray and anti-itch cream for bug bites on hand, or try these other ways to combat mosquitoes when camping.